 Brig.
 Gen. Cain received his commission from the U.S. Air Force Academy Class of 1995, where he was a distinguished graduate, earning a bachelor’s degree in Astronautical Engineering.
 The general attended undergraduate pilot training in 1995 and was selected to fly the F-16 Fighting Falcon.
 After completion of F-16 training, he served as an operational F-16 pilot in Kunsan Air Base, South Korea, and Misawa AB, Japan, flying combat missions in support of Operation Southern Watch.
 He comes to Wright-Patterson AFB after a successful command of the 96th Test Wing, Air Force Materiel Command, Eglin AFB, Florida.

-1995 Bachelor of Science, Astronautical Engineering, U.S. Air Force Academy, Colo.
+1995 Bachelor of Science, Astronautical Engineering, U.S. Air Force Academy, Colorado Springs, Colo.

 2002 Squadron Officer School, Maxwell Air Force Base, Ala.